Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

-The first shipments of bikes have been strategically distributed to a variety of shops that differ in their location, associated organization, and purpose.
-Depending on these variables, each enterprise follows a main business model of tourist/recreational rentals, local rentals, or local sales.
+Two shipping containers, carrying more than 800 donated bikes, were delivered to Jordan in summer 2017.
+Since then, community organizers have been hard at work establishing mini-enterprises both for local benefit and for tourism purposes.
+The first shipment of bikes have been strategically distributed to a variety of shops that differ in their location, associated organization and purpose.
+Depending on these variables, each enterprise follows a main business model of tourist/recreational rentals, local rentals or sales.
 The strength in this program lies within its expansive outreach.

 Currently shops have been launched in the following locations: